Joystream/community-repo/community-contributions/miscellaneous_reports/KPI_09-6-initial_sprocket.md

 ## Bounty ideas
 * Creation of the scripts necessary for all of this
-* Adding a Telegram bot function which posts the latest playlist addition from the `Sprocket` playlist
+* Adding a Telegram/Twitter bot function which posts the latest playlist addition from the `Sprocket` playlist
+  * This bounty has the added benefit of being able to be reused and repurposed by the community for crossposting content from Joystream for their own purposes outside of Sprocket.